 What is it in us that reacts to art?
 It is sobering to think that such a fundamental question has never been answered satisfactorily.
 We are not even sure what to call the faculty involved in this reaction.
 It was already clear to the author of the Poetics that, as with resentment (discussed in Chronicles 221 and 222), the core of esthetic experience is a set of internal representations that arouse our emotions.
-It is no small challenge to our anthropological model to take advantage of the social and cultural experience of the past 2400 years and improve on Aristotle’s formulations.
+It is no small challenge to our anthropological model to take advantage of the social and cultural experience of the past 2400 years to improve on Aristotle’s formulations.

 The originary source of esthetic pleasure, as of all cultural values, is the energy released by the deferral of violence through representation.
 The reproduction of this experience of deferral is the object of ritual.
 But ritual does not provide individual pleasure; it is a collective experience of solidarity.
 Art, in contrast, operates in the individual imagination, which has internalized the public scene of representation.
 We reenact within ourselves the passage from anxiety to peace that provides satisfaction to human desire, as opposed to the satiation of animal appetite.
 The originary interpersonal or ethical configuration comprises, minimally, the renunciation of immediate appetitive satisfaction to the benefit of the central being on whom the desires of the group are projected.
 The human equality of the scene, the origin of morality (the “moral model”) and of the distributional practices of hunter-gatherer societies, is necessarily mediated by the central figure.
 It is easy to lose sight of this mediation, absent from Rousseau’s reflections on the subject, in our admiration for primitive equality.

 In the originary scene and the cultural scenes derived from it, there is renunciation of the central whole followed by recuperation of a part: each individual’s portion of the sacred.
 Renunciation of the whole is a human necessity–indeed, it can be said to define the human.
 In the strict hierarchies of the archaic empires, dominated by a ritual redistribution system, this necessity is assented to by the general population only through the ritual system.
 The beginning of high esthetic culture corresponds to the decline of these empires and the rise of exchange-oriented Greek city-states.
 In these societies, the individual bears a complex relationship to the social hierarchy that Rawls’s “original position” is a latter-day attempt to theorize.
 On the one hand, he inevitably resents his position in the system as inferior to others (the general case) and/or potentially challenged by them.
 (The latter case is exemplified by Laius’ preemptive strike in exposing the infant Oedipus, designated by the oracle as usurper of his throne.)
 But, on the other hand, he is an active rather than passive participant in economic exchange and, in Athens, in the deliberations of the assembly as well.
-In such a social order the necessity of renouncing the sacred center must be experienced by the individual citizen independently of the coercion of collective ritual.
+In such a social order, the necessity of renouncing the sacred center must be experienced by the individual citizen independently of the coercion of collective ritual.
 The esthetic educates desire to defer its demand for satisfaction.
 This voluntary deferral, like the internal restraint that Foucault condemns in Madness and Civilization, is not unsurprisingly analogous to that required by the secular exchange-system, most rigorously by the modern market-system.

 The Greek ideal of Paideia was an esthetic-centered educational philosophy.
 High culture implies a particular relation between esthetics and ethics, one that justifies the metaphor of “culture” itself.
-The cultured person is one who has learned his ethics from esthetic experience as opposed to the merely learned person who knows artworks as worldly realities.
+The cultured person is one who has learned his ethics from esthetic experience, as opposed to the merely learned person who knows artworks as worldly realities.
 High art educates or “cultures” us to renounce the whole of our desire for the benefit of participating in human society; whence our identification with the tragic hero, our surrogate in the forbidden desire for the center.
 This lesson is not imposed by coercive ritual authority but learned from within by the experience of the artwork, which inspires in us the intuition that the very representations in which it is conveyed reveal this necessity.
 This is the fundamental irony of all art, as discussed in the “Irony” chapter of Signs of Paradox.

 Popular art shares with high art the mechanism of deferred satisfaction, but outside or even at the expense of the social order.
 For popular art, the use of representation does not imply the necessity of distinguishing between the renounced whole and the achieved part.
 The spirit of the popular esthetic is nicely captured in the song that Alceste, Molière’s misanthrope, recites as a counter to Oronte’s precious sonnet:

-Si le roi m’avait donné[If the king had given me
+Si le roi m’avait donné

 Paris, sa grand’ville